About Artemest

 The A List

-Experience-Centric Design by MAWD
+Experience-Centric Design by MAWD | March and White Design

-Meet Elliot March, MAWD's founding partner, and be inspired by his modus operandi, which puts the people's experience at the center of the design process.
-Drawing on his rich international repertoire of experiences, March relies on an enlightened and material-focused approach to implement new, sustainable solutions when designing a space, aiming at timeless authenticity.
+Meet Elliot March and James White, MAWD's founding partners, and be inspired by their modus operandi, which puts the people's experience at the center of the design process.
+Drawing on their rich international repertoire of experiences, MAWD | March and White Design rely on an enlightened and material-focused approach to implement new, sustainable solutions when designing a space, aiming at timeless authenticity.

 How did you first become involved in the world of design?
 Tell us your story.

-Having earned both my B.A. and M.Arch in Architecture, I was inspired by the capacity of interiors to touch and transform the dimensions of everyday life that exist beyond architecture’s reach.
+Elliot March: Having earned both my B.A. and M.Arch in Architecture, I was inspired by the capacity of interiors to touch and transform the dimensions of everyday life that exist beyond architecture’s reach.
 After leaving Studio Daniel Libeskind and Lifschutz Davidson Sandilands architecture firm, I realized that my extensive background in architecture proved to be an asset in the world of interiors.

 How would you describe your personal style and what’s the personal signature that makes your projects unique?

-However, what makes MAWD’s projects unique is the thought we pay on the front end.
+James White: What makes MAWD’s projects unique is the thought we pay on the front end.
 Our process begins with extensive research on the project’s location, demographics, and the personas of each resident.
 Designing from the point of view of our audience allows us to make our residential, office, or hospitality spaces feel uniquely personal for tenants and residents.

 Are there any specific trends that you’re currently blending in your practice?